ATSM

 In addition, virtual office hours will be held every two weeks.

-Several tutors from different subjects will be assigned to a Zoom session where you can log in to ask your questions.
+Several tutors from different subjects will be assigned to a Zoom session during which you can log in to ask your questions.
 Finally, if you have a question for a specific tutor, feel free to contact them directly.

 What is sponsorship?

-Each year, the tutoring program offers students a mentoring system that connects them with a direct contact in a higher year of the health sciences program.
+Each year, the tutoring program offers students a mentoring system that provides them with a direct point of contact among upperclassmen in the health sciences program.

 A matching process is implemented through the registration form to meet the needs of the mentees.
 Mentors and mentees are paired based on lifestyle, how they managed their first year, and other factors.

-Is it possible to pass the year with tutoring but without private prep classes?
+Is it possible to pass the year with tutoring and without private prep classes?

 You can certainly succeed in your PASS or LAS year and be admitted to the MMOPK program even if you’re only enrolled in the tutoring program.
 In fact, we’re fortunate to work closely with the professors, who review and correct each session before it’s published.

 In addition, numerous meetings with the teaching staff are held to focus on reviewing the most important course topics.
-All of this gives students a comprehensive overview and a realistic preview of what will be expected of them on exam day.
+All of this gives students a comprehensive overview and practical experience that closely mirrors what will be expected of them on exam day.

-We have held the Ministerial Accreditation for several years, which recognizes the work of our tutoring programs, and according to university surveys, we are the best support program for students entering their second year of the MMOPK program.
+We have been awarded the Ministerial Accreditation for several years—which recognizes the work of our tutoring programs—and, according to university surveys, we are the best support program for students entering their second year of the MMOPK program.

 PASS: Can we switch groups or choose our tutors?

-For all time slots, you’ll have a choice of several rooms (lecture hall or seminar room).
+For all time slots, you'll have a choice of several rooms (lecture hall or lab).

 So, it's up to you to plan around your personal schedule and choose the time slot and location that work best for you.

-The same applies to “choosing a tutor,” since you choose which session you’d like to attend.
+The same applies to “choosing a tutor,” since you choose which session you want to attend.

 LAS: Can we sign up for tutoring even if we’ve already completed our health minor?

-All LAS students who completed their health minor last year and no longer have any health-related coursework (since all earned ECTS credits are final and cannot be retaken) have access to the tutoring services offered.
+All LAS students who completed their health minor the previous year and no longer have any health-related coursework (since all ECTS credits earned are final and cannot be retaken) have access to the services offered by the tutoring program.

 In addition, the tutoring program also offers preparation for the oral exams in June for students who have qualified for the second round of exams.
-Therefore, even if you have already earned your Health ECTS credits, if you are admitted to the oral exams, you will have the opportunity to receive support from the tutoring program to help you prepare as effectively as possible for this exam.
+Thus, even if you have completed your Health ECTS credits, if you are admitted to the oral exams, you will have the opportunity and the option to receive support from the tutoring program to prepare as thoroughly as possible for this exam.